 - High initial cost: along with the planning comes the initial costs of setting everything up – from purchasing the systems and equipment required to paying for the contractors and tradespeople to install it.

-Whilst the initial work required and costs associated may be high it shouldn’t be a deterrent as the environmental and financial benefits certainly stack up in the long term.
+Whilst the initial work required and costs associated may be high it shouldn't be a deterrent as the environmental and financial benefits of getting off the grid certainly stack up in the long term.

 A spectacular off-grid home in the Snowy River region

 Living off the grid can be as simple as pitching a tent or parking your van on a plot of land.
 But if that's not your thing, it's good to know with the right system you can live in comfort (or even luxury) and still disconnect from the grid.

 Chris Read and Suzanne Pelley, together with Ecoliv, have created a 7-star sustainability rated off-grid home positioned above the Mowamba River on their 48-hectare Jindabyne property.

 Ecoliv Jindabyne project – a 7-star sustainability rated off-grid home in the Snowy River region.

 With their property in a relatively remote location, the couple opted for an Ecoliv prefabricated modular home entirely off the grid.
 The home features a 6.9-kilowatt solar PV array on the roof and 74.5 kilowatt-hours of batteries, along with on-site wastewater treatment.
 Riparian rights allow the couple to use water drawn from an abundant river on their property which is then pumped, using a separate solar system, into a 100,000-litre tank where gravity is then used to flow the water to the house.